yursds/First-Setup-Apps/README.md

    - **gnome-tweaks**: Tweak tool for GNOME
 - Development Tools
    - **tree**: tool to see directory structure of a path
+   - **dconf-editor**: viewer and editor of applications internal settings.

 At the bottom of this page you can find [additional recommended applications](#additional-recommended-apps), that you can download from official sites.